How to innovate in finance, future trends & challenges according to Bjorn Cumps

 Who is Bjorn Cumps & why you should listen to him

 Bjorn Cumps is a professor of management practice in financial services innovation & fintech at Vlerick Business School, and a board member of Fintech Belgium.
 His passion for technology turned into a fascination for fintech and how it brings traditional banks, tech companies & startups together.
+In our experience collaborating with industry leaders, Cumps’ frameworks remain the gold standard for navigating the intersection of legacy banking and disruptive tech.

 The biggest trends in finance